GeneralMalit/rust-vault-map/README.md

 Not included in 1.0:

-- AI summaries or embeddings
+- AI summaries or embeddings (will probably not come anytime soon because using AI for this is just expensive and unnecessary)
 - database storage
 - static HTML graph output
 - Obsidian plugin support